 A balanced study of the nation of Israel must include at least four elements: the selection, testing, rejection, and replacement of the Jewish people.

 Several centuries later, Abraham’s offspring were delivered from an era of bondage in Egypt.
-They were given a special law and ritualistic system of worship which were designed to separate them from the other nations of the world (Exodus 19:5-6; cf. Ephesians 2:14).
-All of this, of course, was in view of the coming Messiah (cf. Galatians 3:24-25; Hebrews 9:1-10).
+They were given a special law and ritualistic system of worship which were designed to separate them from the other nations of the world (Ex.
+19:5-6; cf. Eph.
+2:14).
+All of this, of course, was in view of the coming Messiah (cf. Gal.
+3:24-25; Heb.
+9:1-10).

 They grossly violated the law, frequently went after “strange gods,” and they viciously persecuted the prophets that Jehovah sent to call them to repentance.
-Jeremiah summarized the history of the Israelite people when he charged that they did “nothing” of all that Jehovah commanded them (32:23).
+Jeremiah summarized the history of the Israelite people when he charged that they did “nothing” of all that Jehovah commanded them (Jer.
+32:23).

 Because of the accelerating rebellion of the nation, consummated by the murder of Jesus Christ, God rejected the Hebrew people.
 Inexcusably, the Jews rejected their own Messiah; accordingly, Jehovah repudiated that nation and determined to scatter them as dust (Matthew 21:44).
 Thus, in the providence of God, the Roman armies came against Palestine in A.D.
-70, and Judaism was destroyed (cf. Matthew 22:7; 24:1-34); the Jewish “vessel” was smashed, and it cannot be put back together (cf. Jeremiah 19:11).
+70, and Judaism was destroyed (cf. Mt.
+22:7; 24:1-34); the Jewish “vessel” was smashed, and it cannot be put back together (cf. Jer.
+19:11).

 As a consequence of Israel’s rejection of the Messiah, God has replaced physical Israel with a new nation, spiritual Israel.
 Today, the “Jew” is not one who is so physically, but one who is so inwardly, i.e., spiritually (Rom.
 2:28-29).

 Errors of the Premillennial View Regarding the Nation of Israel